Cost of Living in Boulder, CO [2025]

 It’s hard to imagine why anyone wouldn’t want to move to the happiest and fittest city in the country.
 If you are looking for a bike-friendly city with some incredible views, Boulder might be an excellent option for you.

-If you're interested in learning more about other cities in Colorado, check out the following blogs:
+If you're interested in learning more about living in Colorado, check out the following blogs:

 Register with Apartment List today and check out the hundreds of available apartments to rent in Boulder!